jeremy9959/Math-5800-Spring-2020/CourseInfo.md

 Because we are trying to learn a huge subject in a short time, and because the participants have varying background, we all have something to contribute.

 Each team should be prepared to show some element of their project at each meeting, whether to illustrate progress or to raise a question.

-## Where to look for data

 Data Science/Machine Learning is a "hot topic" and the web is filled, not only with powerful open source software packages, but also tutorials, blog posts, and entire courses on different